Texas coach Chris Beard arrested on family violence charge

 The county Sheriff’s Office said the 49-year-old Beard was arrested by Austin police and booked at 4:18 a.m. on a charge of assault on a family or household member in which their breath was impeded, or choking, in common terms.

 The charge is a third-degree felony in Texas, with a possible punishment of two to 10 years in prison.
-The jail records showed Beard had not yet posted bond as of Monday morning and did not indicate when he would be making an initial court appearance.
-No attorney for him was listed.
+The jail records showed Beard had not posted bond as of Monday morning and did not indicate when he would be making an initial court appearance.

+Beard attorney Perry Minton did not immediately return a message from the AP seeking comment but he told the Austin American-Statesman the coach is innocent of the charge.

+“He should never have been arrested," Minton told the newspaper.
+"The complainant wants him released immediately and all charges dismissed.
+It is truly inconceivable.”

 “The university is aware of the situation regarding Chris Beard.
 We are continuing to gather information and monitoring the legal process,” the school said in a statement.

-The Longhorns (7-1), who have been ranked in the top 10 of the AP Top 25 this season, host Rice on Monday night.

 Beard is in his second season of a seven-year guaranteed contract that pays him more than $5 million per year.
-Before coming to Texas, he Texas Tech to the 2019 NCAA Tournament championship game.
+Before that, he was 112-55 in five seasons with the Red Raiders.
+He was named The Associated Press coach of the year in 2019 as he guided Texas Tech to a 31-7 finish and lost to Virginia in the national championship game.

+His departure for Texas — a deal reached after a meeting with Texas athletic director Chris Del Conte that included a McDonald’s breakfast an hour's drive north of Lubbock — left Texas Tech officials frustrated.

+Beard said it was a difficult move, but he could not turn down a chance to coach at his alma mater, where he was a student assistant three decades ago.
+Earlier this year, he led Texas to a first-round victory over Virginia Tech that was the Longhorns' first NCAA Tournament win since 2014.

+Beard’s contract includes a provision under which he can be fired for cause for conduct the administration reasonably determines reflects poorly on the coach, program or school.
+That includes being charged with a felony.

-Texas freshman guard Arterio Morris also faces a misdemeanor family violence charge stemming from a June arrest after an incident with a former girlfriend and faces a Wednesday court hearing in Denton County near Dallas.
+Texas freshman guard Arterio Morris faces a misdemeanor family violence charge stemming from a June arrest after an incident with a former girlfriend.
+He faces a Wednesday court hearing in Denton County near Dallas.

-Morris was a top national recruit out of Dallas and has been allowed to play this season despite the charge, and averages 17 minutes and 6.5 points per game.
-Morris' attorney Justin Moore has said Moore is innocent of the assault charge.
+Morris, a top national recruit, has been allowed to play this season despite the charge, and averages 17 minutes and 6.5 points per game.
+Morris' attorney, Justin Moore, has said Moore is innocent of the assault charge.

 AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25